joelberkeley/spidr/tutorials/BayesianOptimization.md

 ## A Bayesian optimization refresher

 In function optimization, we look to find optima of an _objective function_.
-For functions whose value and gradient are cheap to evaluate there are a number of well established techniques, such as Adam.
-For functions that are expensive to evaluate and whose gradient may be unknown, however, these techniques can be infeasible.
-Bayesian optimization approaches such problems by placing a probabilistic model over historic function evaluations, and substituting objective function evaluations with model evaluations .
-We evaluate the function at a new point, where  of value is introduced for function values, which typically balances exploration and exploitation in a search for the objective function optima.
-We can represent this visually:
+Techniques such as Adam excel at optimizing functions whose value and gradient are cheap to evaluate, but when function evaluations are expensive and the gradient is unknown, these techniques can be infeasible.
+Bayesian optimization approaches such problems by placing a probabilistic model over historic function evaluations, and substituting objective function evaluations with model evaluations.
+Of course, unlike the objective function which produces exact values (neglecting noise), a probabilistic model produces a predictive distribution, so we also include a mapping from the distribution to a measure of whether it's worth evaluating the function at any given point.
+This mapping can balance exploration and exploitation in a search for the objective optima.

+## Bayesian optimization design

+We can represent choosing a new point visually:

 <pre>
 +-----------------------+